Skip to main content

 .groupBy(col("customer_id"))

-2. Path finding (source to sink): The engine scans the AST to map data movement.
-It identifies ingestion points — such as spark.read calls or JDBC connections — and traces data through intermediate transformations until it lands in a persistent sink such as a warehouse table or data lake path.
+The engine scans the AST to map data movement.
+It identifies ingestion points such as spark.read calls or JDBC connections and traces data through intermediate transformations until it lands in a persistent sink such as a warehouse table or data lake path.

-3. Ephemeral node resolution: During path finding, the code engine detects and removes ephemeral nodes such as temporary views or intermediate DataFrames.
-By bypassing these temporary entities, Foundational collapses the intermediary steps, resulting in a clean, accurate lineage graph that reflects the true architectural flow — for example, S3 → Spark transformation → Snowflake.
+During path finding, the code engine detects and removes ephemeral nodes such as temporary views or intermediate DataFrames.
+Bypassing these temporary entities collapses the intermediary steps, producing a clean lineage graph that reflects the true architectural flow.
+For example: S3 → Spark transformation → Snowflake.

-4. Graph construction and linking: Because a single Scala script rarely contains full schema context (for example, spark.read.parquet(...) does not declare column names inline), Foundational merges code analysis results with schema definitions found elsewhere in your repositories or connected data systems.
+A single Scala script rarely contains full schema context.
+For example, spark.read.parquet(...) does not declare column names inline.
+Foundational merges code analysis results with schema definitions found elsewhere in your repositories or connected data systems.
 You see the exact columns flowing through each transformation.

 Advantages of Foundational's approach